 9. Talk about your past, if you have any

 This period between engagement and marriage is vital.
-You should put this time to good use to not only know each other and each other’s family better but you should make future plans in terms of financial, career and family.
-Just don’t talk about the clothes you will wear on D’Day, slip in the important topics, discuss and feel more confident when you ultimately take your vows and know that you have made a wise, informed choice.
+You should put this time to good use to not only know each other and each other’s family better but you should make future plans in terms of finances, career, and family.
+Don’t just talk about the clothes you will wear on D-Day, slip in the important topics too.
+These discussions will make you feel more confident when you ultimately take your vows and know that you have made a wise, informed choice.